mlabs-haskell/lambda-buffers/docs/syntax.md

 Record type definitions instruct the code generator to generate a record type for the target language.

 ##### Opaque type definition

 An opaque type definition defines a new opaque type.

 ```text
 opaquetypedef -> 'opaque' typename { varname }
 ```

-Opaque type definitions do not instruct the code generator to generate code, and an opaque type must be instead implemented in the target language.
+Opaque type definitions must map to existing types in the target language and it's up to the Codegen module to determine how that's exactly done.

 #### Class definition

 A class definition introduces a new class.

 ```text